risqueslab/CRISPR-DS/README.md

 The shell script has 3 parts that can be customized for each analysis run.
 (1) Run variables
 (2) File paths
 (3) Samples to analyze
-Though a bit tedious, it also gives a thorough record of how each run was processed.
+Each script then becomes a record of how the data was processed.

   (1) Set Run Variables:
   minMem=3            # Minimum number of reads to reach consensus